CEO and Group Head, RBC Capital Markets

-Patti Shugart is Managing Director and Head of Global Corporate Banking and a member of the Operating Committee at RBC Capital Markets.
-In her role, Patti oversees a client-facing team of more than 500 professionals globally who specialize in lending, trading credit and loan portfolio management for our corporate and institutional clients.
+Patti Shugart is Managing Director and Head, Global Corporate Banking and a member of the Operating Committee at RBC Capital Markets.
+In her role, Ms. Shugart oversees a client-facing team of more than 500 professionals globally who specialize in lending, trading credit and loan portfolio management for our corporate and institutional clients.
 She also chairs the Loan Portfolio Review Committee and the Commitments Committee which determines the firm’s global lending decisions.

 Patti is a strong advocate for diversity and inclusion.
 She sits on the bank-wide RBC Diversity Leadership Council, is a co-founder of RWomen, a global internal forum dedicated to fostering and developing female talent, and she chairs the Women in Capital Markets’ Advisory Council.
 She is RBC’s Executive Sponsor for the United Way’s Women United group, is a past United Way Cabinet Member, and for the past 3 years has been the Executive Champion for the Toronto RBC Race for the Kids.
 Patti has been recognized for her outstanding contributions to the industry through the Champion of Change award from Women in Capital Markets in 2016.
 She was named one of Canada's Top 100 Most Powerful Women by Women's Executive Network in 2015 and 2017, and received the Women in Capital Markets Award for Leadership in 2010.